boostorg/boost/more/getting_started.rst

   tagged as "-1_31_1".

 ``.lib``
   *Extension*: determined according to the operating system's usual convention.
-On Windows, ``.dll`` indicates a shared library and ``.lib`` indicates a static or import library.
 On most \*nix platforms the extensions are ``.a`` and ``.so`` for static libraries (archives) and shared libraries, respectively.
-Where supported by \*nix toolsets, a full version extension is added (e.g. ".so.1.34"); a symbolic link to the library file, named without the trailing version number, will also be created.
+On Windows, ``.dll`` indicates a shared library and—except for static libraries built by ``gcc`` toolset, whose names always end in ``.a``— ``.lib`` indicates a static or import library.
+Where supported by \*nix toolsets, a full version extension is added (e.g. ".so.1.34") and a symbolic link to the library file, named without the trailing version number, will also be created.

 .. _Boost.Build toolset names: toolset-name_